founchoo/sentiment_analysis/README.md

 ### Try TensorFlow Lite
 The fact was that there was no doc2vec libraries in Dart, and all we could found was about Python or something like that.
-But later, we found there was a built model in [huggingface](https://huggingface.co/bert-base-uncased), but it was built for TenserFlow, not TenserFlow Lite.
-However, the official document provides a guide on how to convert it, here is the [doc](https://huggingface.co/docs/optimum/exporters/tflite/usage_guides/export_a_model).
+But later, we found there was a built model in [huggingface](https://huggingface.co/bert-base-uncased), but it was built for TenserFlow, which could be applied in Python rather than Dart.
+However, the official document provides a [guide](https://huggingface.co/docs/optimum/exporters/tflite/usage_guides/export_a_model) on how to convert it to TensorFlow Lite, and luckily there was a library called [tflite_flutter_plus](https://pub.dev/packages/tflite_flutter_plus) providing a interpreter between TensorFlow and Dart.

+Things went badly at the last, we had some problems when following the doc, we searched and tried some solutions, but nothing got changed, so we gave up.

+### Try TensorFlow
+As I mentioned below, TensorFlow was built for Python, although there was a library called [python_ffi](https://pub.dev/packages/python_ffi) to invoked any Python module in Dart, but we had better not use Python.
+Well, but we considered that the difficulty of achieving that(doc2vec) by Dart language, we decided to use Python.